Focus on the Dividend Stream

 Definition: The total consecutive years a company has increased its dividend payment

 Why?
-Nothing points to the safety of a dividend payment like a recent increase.
+Nothing points to dividend safety like a recent increase.
 A pattern of consecutive increases highlights a company’s commitment making annual, growing payments.

 Dividend Growth Rate